04

 stop by at the famous Pineapple fountain

-East Bay Street with all its restaurants and cafes is considered the heart of the Charleston French Quarter.
+East Bay Street in Charleston is a vibrant and bustling area known for its charming cafes and hotels.
+It can easily be considered the heart of the Charleston French Quarter.
 It separates Waterfront Park from the more residential area and is also the starting point of the famous Historic Charleston City Market.
 Right in front of the market is a quite impressive building which will catch your eye immediately.

 The United States Custom House.
 Its architecture incorporates Greek and Roman design elements.
 The huge two-story, Corinthian limestone columns make it definitely unlike most other buildings in Charleston.
 It’s hands down one of our favorite engagement photo locations, since it provides a white and super elegant backdrop.